idanhazan/utilitools/docs/collection/singleton.rst

 Singleton pattern is a software design pattern that restricts the instantiation of a class to one "single" instance.

-Usefulness
+Background
 ----------

-Logging is a specific example of an "acceptable" Singleton because it doesn't affect the execution of the code.
+A singleton pattern is "acceptable" when it doesn't affect the execution of the code.

 Source
 ------